 - Continued use of the drug despite harmful physical and psychological outcomes

-Because SUD alters brain functions of a person, their cognitive abilities including decision making and coping skills become impaired, ultimately leading to questionable judgments and behaviors.
+Because SUD alters the brain functions of a person, their cognitive abilities including decision-making and coping skills become impaired, ultimately leading to questionable judgments and behaviors.
 There are other more subtle changes in a person such as changes in eating or sleeping habits, carelessness with personal grooming and deteriorating relationships with friends and family.

 Commonly abused Substances